monkpearman/mon-emacs/README.md

-# My Emacs configs and utilities I've authored over the years.
+# Emacs configs and utilities I've authored

 You can clone MON with: